 We'll make sure that resident involvement is meaningful, impactful and enjoyable.

-To help us do that, we’re encouraging our employment support and housing management colleagues to promote all new resident involvement opportunities in the neighbourhoods and communities they support.
+To support this, we encourage our employment support and housing management colleagues to promote new resident involvement opportunities in the neighbourhoods and communities they support.

 Our resident involvement principles

-We want to provide more meaningful, impactful, and enjoyable opportunities for residents to get involved with us on a wide range of topics and issues.
+We aim to provide meaningful, impactful, and enjoyable opportunities for residents to get involved in a wide range of topics by removing barriers.

 • Reward and recognition

-We want to make sure we value residents’ time, experience and contribution and we adhere to best practices in volunteer management and investing in volunteers.
+We value residents’ time, experience and contributions, adhering to best practices in volunteer management and investing in volunteers.

 • Clear business interfaces